 If you’ve ever wondered how to give your photography a mood or just want to learn something that will make your photos stand out from a crowd, then split-toning is for you.
-This guide walks you through this simple technique that can help give your shots that ‘something special’.

 Split toning is used by photographers around the world to achieve stylized images.
 You’ve undoubtedly seen the split-tone effect, even if you weren’t aware - either in VSCO filters or the work of famous Instagrammers, or even in Hollywood blockbusters.